aginies/Deploy_HA_SLE_cluster/README.md

       cmd                 Command to run
     sbd                 Enable SBD on all Nodes; Create an SBD devices sbdtest             Test SBD message
-    clusterstatus       Check cluster status
+    addremove           Test an add/remove of a node in the cluster clusterstatus       Check cluster status
     test                Run cluster test